hmchen47/DataScience/ML/MLNN-Hinton/14-GANs.md

 + Mechanism of unsupervised pre-training
   + sequential image-label pairs (left diagram)
+    + generating an image and then attaching a label to it $\to$ independent of the stuff
+    + contingent on the image itself irrelevant w/ the stuff
+    + the label depending on the pixels in the image
-    + trying to go straight from images to labels
+    + trying and lean a mapping to go straight from images to labels
     + e.g., do the pixels have even parity?
   + parallel image-pairs (right diagram)
+    + generating image and label in pair
+    + the label depending on the stuff in the world rather than the pixels of the image
+    + high bandwidth required from stuff to image ( more bits) while low bandwidth required from stuff to label
-    + first learning to recover the stuff
+    + to recover the label:
-    + caused the image by inverting the high bandwidth pathway
+      + inverting the high bandwidth pathway to get back to the stuff causes the image
+      + recovered stuff generating the image to decide what label it would be given
+    + much more plausible model of how to assign names to things in images
+    + justifying the procedure:
+      + having pre-training phase to discover the underlying causes of the images
+      + followed by a descriptive phase to get the underlying label where slightly fine-tune the mapping from the image to the underlying causes

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="https://bit.ly/2JpLNti" ismap target="_blank">